Mushroom: Psychoactive mushrooms

 A few species in the genus Amanita, most recognizably A. muscaria, but also A. pantherina, among others, contain the psychoactive compound muscimol.
 The muscimol-containing chemotaxonomic group of Amanitas contains no amatoxins or phallotoxins, and as such are not hepatoxic, though if not properly cured will be non-lethally neurotoxic due to the presence of ibotenic acid.
 The Amanita intoxication is similar to Z-drugs in that it includes CNS depressant and sedative-hypnotic effects, but also dissociation and delirium in high doses.

+A third type of hallucinogenic mushroom is hallucinogenic bolete mushrooms such as Lanmaoa asiatica, which are said to cause people to experience Lilliputian hallucinations.
+These mushrooms have unknown constituents and an unknown mechanism of action, but appear to be distinct in their properties and effects from other hallucinogenic mushrooms and are currently being researched.

 Folk medicine

 Some mushrooms are used in folk medicine.
 In a few countries, extracts, such as polysaccharide-K, schizophyllan, polysaccharide peptide, or lentinan, are government-registered adjuvant cancer therapies, but clinical evidence for efficacy and safety of these extracts in humans has not been confirmed.
 Although some mushroom species or their extracts may be consumed for therapeutic effects, some regulatory agencies, such as the US Food and Drug Administration, regard such use as a dietary supplement, which does not have government approval or common clinical use as a prescription drug.